rrodriguezm1989/free/README.md

 # FreebieGO

-A new Flutter project not for deployment, only show up the app.
+A new Flutter project, just mockup this code is not a full working app with backend right now.

 ## Getting Started